-Sponsors will receive recognition and publicity for helping to support one of the first, and by far the largest Canadian expedition to Kanchenjunga.
-All being well, we will also make the first Canadian female ascent.
-This can include, but is not limited to, social media posts, online recognition, print recognition, blog posts, photos, video/movie credits, product reviews, mentions at public events, etc. The size of the donation will relate to the level of publicity received.
+Sponsors will receive recognition and publicity for helping to support this unique project and adventure film.
+This can include, but is not limited to, social media posts, online recognition, blog posts, written content and articles, photos, logo/name in movie credits, product and gear reviews, mentions at public events, and more.

 Get in touch using the form below to get started.

 Who will you be reaching?
 Sponsoring this expedition is a great way to gain more visibility with an audience who are passionate about nature, travel, adventure, sport, etc. We aim to not limit our audience to the elites of mountain climbing, but instead to appeal to the inner explorer in everyone.
 That being said, we have categorized the different demographics based on expected reach.

 The Canadian outdoor community - Most of the team involved in the movie project are from Canada, and are active in the different climbing/skiing/hiking communities there.
 Inevitably we stand to influence this audience the most as we have a lot in common with them.
 We plan to do talks at the local mountaineering clubs, as well as show our movies in local film festivals.

 The adventure travel community - It's no secret that travel is a booming industry, and destinations such as Canada, Nepal, South America, etc. have become popular places for adventure vacations.
 While an expedition to an 8,000m peak may not appeal to everyone, we aim to promote adventure travel to mountainous regions like the Himalayas through stunning imagery and interviews with the team.